-Professor: Michael Erdmann (me at -nospam- cmu.edu)
+Professor: Michael Erdmann (me51).

-Time: TR 3:00-4:20
+Time: TR 3:05-4:25

 This is a graduate course.
 You are thus expected to pursue ideas and topics discussed in this course on your own beyond the level of the lectures.
 My aim is to cover some of the easy early material quickly, then spend more detailed time on the later material.
 My goal throughout the course is to acquaint you with fundamental algorithms and mathematical reasoning, as well as give you some implementation experience.

-The term project should take about a month of work (40 hours).
-It should pursue a mathematical topic (such as a robotics project with a strong mathematical component) that is not otherwise covered in detail in the course.
+The term project should take about a month of work (40 hours) per person.
+It should pursue a mathematical topic in a robotics setting that is not otherwise covered in detail in the course.
 Ideally, the project should be connected to your research.
 If you are a first year graduate student, you should view the project as a springboard to research involvement.

 In order to pass this course you must do all the work required.
 "Doing all the work" entails attending class, submitting correct solutions for assignments, and completing the required tasks for a project.

 You must submit a reasonable attempt at a solution for every problem on an assignment by that assignment's due date.
 Assignment problems (or subproblems) are graded on a "minus, check, plus" scale.
 Numerically, in Gradescope you will see a 0, 1, or 2, respectively, for any given problem (or subproblem).
 Both a "1" and a "2" count as 1 point toward your assignment completion, but a "2" is a way for us to tell you that we think you did really nice work.

 If you receive a "0" on any problem (or subproblem), you may and must resubmit a correct solution for that problem by the resubmission deadline for the assignment.
 (The resubmission deadline is not an alternate deadline for the original assignment; you need to attempt every problem by the original deadline.)